StyGazeTalk: Learning Stylized Generation of Gaze and Head Dynamics: Introduction

-\item We construct HAGE, the first high-precision dataset to capture synchronized gaze, head pose, audio, and expression in natural face-to-face conversations using professional eye tracking.
-We further propose pattern-aware evaluation metrics grounded in eye movement research.
+\item \textbf{A high-precision multimodal dataset} (HAGE) with synchronized audio, expression, gaze, and head pose collected via professional eye tracking in unscripted conversations, complemented by pattern-level evaluation metrics grounded in eye-movement research.

-\item We propose a style encoder that models gaze-head motion styles for personalized generation and enables cross-character style transfer of motion dynamics.